Culture in Society and in the Workplace

 For leaders responsible for lasting culture change at work, make sure that you create, model, and reinforce both organizational and team norms.
 The consistency and accountability will help create the changes that you seek.
 Don’t be afraid to use team norms as a powerful tool to change behavior and live your desired culture.

-To learn more about using team norms to create change, download Sample Team Charter Template
+To see an example of using team norms to create change, download Sample Team Charter Template

 Explore real world results for clients like you striving to create higher performance